Deb Babcock's gardening column appears Thursdays in Steamboat Today.

-Ordinarily, a shrub shouldn't need pruning if you've selected the right size plant for a particular site.
-Sometimes it's necessary to prune for the health of the plant, to control its size, to promote new growth with better flowers or to correct damage caused by weather, disease, animals, etc.
+Ordinarily, a shrub shouldn't need pruning if you've selected the right-size plant for a particular site.
+But sometimes it's necessary to prune for the health of the plant, to control its size, promote new growth with better flowers, or correct damage caused by weather, disease, animals and other harmful agents.

-Shrubs that bloom in the summer should be pruned in the fall when they become dormant or very early in the spring before growth starts.
-That's because blooms will occur on current year growth and pruning will encourage new growth and more flowers.
-There are some late summer flowering shrubs that fare best in our climate by allowing branches to catch snow and build up a mound of protection for the winter.
-This includes most rosebushes, spirea and butterfly bush.
+Shrubs that bloom in the summer should be pruned in the fall when they become dormant, or very early in the spring before growth starts.
+That's because blooms will occur on current-year growth, and pruning will encourage new growth and more flowers.

-If your shrubs are grown mainly for their foliage, pruning should take place in the spring before growth begins.
-Barberry, sandcherry, dogwood, buffaloberry and burning bush are examples of shrubs that are best pruned in the spring.
+If your shrubs are grown mainly for their foliage, pruning should take place in the spring, before growth begins.
+Barberry, sandcherry, dogwood, buffaloberry and burning bush are examples of shrubs that are best pruned in spring.

 When you prune, first remove the dead, broken, diseased or criss-crossing branches.
 Use clean, sharpened tools to avoid contaminating the open wound.

 Then remove stems and branches that detract from the natural shape of your shrub.
 Make your cuts on healthy wood at a slant about a quarter inch above the bud.
 If you cut back to a main branch, try to cut as close to the branch as possible and avoid short stubs.
 Never lop off the top of a shrub, and avoid pruning too drastically.

 Your shrub needs some foliage to produce food.